The Legend of Zelda: Skyward Sword Accessibility Report

 Similar Games With More Accessibility Features for Getting Started

-If you want to play The Legend of Zelda: Skyward Sword, but it doesn't offer the Getting Started accessibility features you require, this similar game extends the Getting Started accessibility:
+If you want to play The Legend of Zelda: Skyward Sword, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-The Legend of Zelda: Skyward Sword has 4 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 4 accessibility features for Reading in The Legend of Zelda: Skyward Sword which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Large Clear Subtitles: Subtitles are large and clear, at least 1/20 (46 pixels on 1080 screen) the height of the screen, or can be adjusted to be.
 Considered separately from the general text of the game, the subtitles are large, clear and of good contrast.